RONNCC/ronncc.github/_posts/2018-02-16-random-berk-classes.md

 Takeaways (2nd paper)

 - Clone speciifc vs cell specific fluctuating fitness give different qualitative results in this framework of lymphocyte diversity.
-- may be albe to estimate key growth params from clean enough data (fitting power law exp and crossovers)
+- may be able to estimate key growth params from clean enough data (fitting power law exp and crossovers)

 ---